yjjalani/example2/README.md

 # example2
-Training repo for Graduate School course 2024
+Training repo for Graduate School course 2024.
+This repo has been synchronised with local copy.